frank26080115/ELRS-Control-Over-WiFi-and-Gamepad/Operation-Instructions.md

 `function scaleToCRSF(x, s)` will convert a number ranged -1.0 to +1.0 into the range CRSF needs.
 The `s` parameter is a multiplier, use `s` set to 1 for a normal conversion.

-`function scaleToCRSF(x, s)` will convert a number ranged 0 to +100 into the range CRSF needs.
+`function sliderToCRSF(x, s)` will convert a number ranged 0 to +100 into the range CRSF needs.
 The `s` parameter is a multiplier, use `s` set to 1 for a normal conversion.

 `function arcadeTankMix(t, s)` will mix a 2-axis joystick input and output the two motor speeds needed for tank-style motion.
 This is meant for robotics.
 The parameter `t` is throttle, `s` is steering, both ranged -1.0 to +1.0.
 The output is an array with two elements, representing the left and right motor speeds, both ranged -1.0 to +1.0.
 For example:
 ```